Stihl vs. Husqvarna Chainsaws: A Comparision

-- Larger fuel tanks allow for longer operating time.
+- Larger fuel tanks allow for longer operating times.

 - The X-TORQ technology makes these saws more fuel-efficient, with lower exhaust emissions.

-- Husqvara saws tend to be preferred by professionals.
+- Husqvarna saws tend to be preferred by professionals.

 Stihl is a German power tool company founded in 1926 in Stuttgart.
 Still privately owned, the company is now headquartered in Virginia Beach, Virginia.
 The company employs more than 2,100 people in the U.S. alone, most of which work at the Virginia manufacturing factory It manufactured its first one-man chainsaws in the 1950s.

 - Many users say that Stihl has more low-end torque, making it a better choice for tough cutting.